Expert Bitrix24 CRM Design and Implementation

 Cards: The Manager’s Workspace

-Relationships: contact → company → deal → proposal → invoice → documents.
-Complete interaction picture.
+Relations: contact → company → deal → proposal → invoice → documents — a complete picture in one window.

 Reports and Analytics

-Operational: conversion funnel (conversion between stages, average deal size, cycle duration), manager plan/actual, activities (calls, emails, meetings), overdue tasks.
+Operational: conversion funnel with stage transition rates, plan/actual by managers, activities (calls, emails, meetings), overdue tasks.

-Strategic: ROI by lead source, cohort analysis, sales forecast based on the funnel, rejection reason analysis.
+Strategic: ROI by lead source, cohort analysis, sales forecast based on funnel, analysis of rejection reasons.

-Dashboards for executives — visual panels with key metrics updating in real time.
-Open it in the morning — see the full picture.
+Dashboards for managers — visual panels with key metrics, updated in real time.
+Open in the morning — see the full picture.
+These dashboards reduce reporting time by 3 hours per week per manager.

-Telephony — inbound and outbound with call recording, automatic linking to contacts.
-The manager picks up the phone — the card is already on screen.
-Email — email sync, open tracking.
-Messengers — WhatsApp, Telegram, VK via open channels, all inquiries in a single window.
+Telephony — incoming and outgoing with call recording, automatic linking to contacts.
+Manager picks up the phone — the card is already on the screen.
+Email — synchronization with open tracking.
+Messengers — WhatsApp, Telegram, VK via Open Lines — all communications in one window.
 Website — forms, online chat, callback.
 1C — exchange of counterparties, orders, payments.
+Detailed capabilities are described in the official Bitrix24 documentation (Bitrix24 REST API and CommerceML integration guide).

 Timelines